pfq/PFQ/README.md

 The framework enables the development of high-performance networking applications with different languages (i.e. C, C++ and Haskell).
-In addition, a new functional language designed for software defined networking and monitoring is available as eDLS: PFQ-lang.
+In addition, a new functional language designed for software defined monitoring and networking is included: PFQ-lang.

-The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11 and Haskell languages, PFQ-lang as embedded DLS and a set of diagnostic tools.
+The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11 and Haskell languages, PFQ-lang as eDLS for C++ and Haskell, and a set of diagnostic tools.

 Features
 --------